High ticket requests and held funds – what businesses should know

 Work with an agent (a good agent!), not a company: This isn’t a situation where you want to have to explain it from the top to a new rep each time you call in.
 Nor do you want to find out the documents you sent to a generic inbox were “missed” and no action has been taken.
 Having a solid, knowledgeable, single point of contact can help you through the process.

 Threats will get you nowhere: As difficult as it may be, refrain from the threats.
 Unless you have the Director of Risk Management or a senior VP on the line, the person you’re talking to does not have the ability to release your funds without the consent of a higher up.
 Your lawyer can’t help either, as you’ve agreed by signing the processing agreement that the processor has the ability to review sales prior to release.
 Leaving won’t help, because that will automatically trigger a 180 day hold on all funds (often plus a termination fee).
 But by having an agent working the case for you who knows the process, you’ll get a much speedier resolution than trying to fight it on your own.
 Typically an agent is paid a residual on your account each month, and if they want to keep getting paid, they better keep you happy and processing with them.

 Worst case scenario: The worst case scenario is the processor could hold funds for up to 180 days, at which point the ability for the cardholder to dispute the transaction has expired.
 After that timeframe, the risk drops to zero and funds can be released.
-I’ve only seen this take place once, simply due to a violation of terms.

 In conclusion, if you are having issues with held funds there are a few issues that can be at play.
 Did your processor underwrite your account incorrectly from the start?
 Are the sales your making in line with how your account is actually underwritten?
 Are you working with or fighting against the verification process?
 Or, is it simply inevitable that some transaction types are going to be held?